rpdelaney-archive/python-chess-annotator/README.md

   -h, --help					show the help message and exit
   --file FILE, -f FILE			input PGN file
-  --engine ENGINE, -e ENGINE	analysis engine (default: stockfish) --depth DEPTH, -d DEPTH		search depth (default: 14) --verbose, -v					increase verbosity (print debugging info)
+  --engine ENGINE, -e ENGINE	analysis engine (default: stockfish) --time MINUTES, -t MINUTES	time in minutes to spend analyzing the game --verbose, -v					increase verbosity (print debugging info)
 ```

 ##To-do
-- Time-based analysis limits: instead of specifying a searchdepth, give a time
-  limit on how long to spend analyzing the game
 - Reduce the frequency of annotations in positions where one side has an
   overwhelming advantage
 - Don't truncate a PV that ends in mate